Multi-Cloud Networking With Alkira

 Colocation data centers have many qualities that can be attractive to a business seeking to get well connected.
 One major value add would be, getting you closer to the cloud providers, applications, and services, which are also hosted in a respective CoLo.
 This solution isn’t really centralized or decentralized.
 I would say it fits somewhere in the middle, maybe call it regionalized?

-Design Pattern - Colocation
+2 - Design Pattern - (Cloud Transits)

 To centralize or decentralize, that is the question.
 This seems to be the proverbial pendulum swing in action.
 We got somewhere in the middle with CoLos, but now with SD-WAN making us transport agnostic, why not wholly decentralize?
 Every cloud, data center, and remote for itself, easy right?